-Our consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles (GAAP).
+Our Consolidated Financial Statements are prepared in accordance with U.S. generally accepted accounting principles (GAAP).
 The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions in certain circumstances that affect amounts reported in the accompanying consolidated financial statements and related footnotes.
 We believe that estimates, judgments, and assumptions upon which we rely are reasonable based on information available to us at the time that these estimates, judgments, and assumptions are made.
 To the extent there are material differences between those estimates, judgments, or assumptions and actual results, our financial statements will be affected.
-The accounting policies that reflect our more significant estimates, judgments, and assumptions are: Revenue Recognition, Allowance for Doubtful Accounts, Valuation of Goodwill, and Accounting for Income Taxes.
+The accounting policies that reflect our more significant estimates, judgments, and assumptions are: Revenue Recognition and Accounting for Income Taxes.